 I’ve been travelling around the Caribbean for the last month and it’s safe to say I know a lot more now than I did leaving Dublin.
 I should’ve been able to pack like a pro considering the amount of times I’ve done it in the past year.
 But I wanted to wait before publishing this post, so I could share as many practical packing tips as possible.
 I’ve learned many lessons in the last four weeks on the road, but I can’t say I’d necessarily pack differently (maybe just less!), because I’ve been in a lot of different scenarios.
+Watch this video I made in Mexico repacking to come home and more packing tips with links to buy.
 One little carry on doesn’t lend well to the weather leaving Dublin and travelling through London to the Caribbean in winter, all the tech gear a travel blogger lugs around, five star luxury private island resorts, a week of sailing on a 40 foot boat (grand in terms of yachts, tiny if you’re talking living space) and more airports, ferries, taxis, buses, golf carts, trains and planes than I can remember.
 Although I do recall that one bicycle in Jumby Bay though (evidence here).

 So, my packing tips, from the top:

 A sturdy and stylish, water resistant, wipe clean travel bag with zip.
 After a lot of consideration, I chose the Kinsale black leather Kane Weekender with tan straps (I’m obsessed with the Taupe too and they also sell the bags in Arnotts).

 The leather smells absolutely divine and they’re handmade in Kinsale, in Ireland – a definite bonus.
 This one is really neat, fits my 13 inch Macbook Air and it’s unisex too, handy if you want yer fella to carry it!